 Dr. Dick Bridy delivers real estate expert witness testimony for the commercial real estate and brokerage industry nationwide.
-He is an entrepreneur and the CEO of DBI Group (DBI) and Bedrock Investments Group (BIG) with more than forty-two (42) years of commercial real estate development, brokerage, investment, leasing, private equity sourcing, operations, construction, and asset management experience.
+He is an entrepreneur and the CEO of DBI Group (DBI) and Bedrock Investments Group (BIG) with more than forty years of commercial real estate development, brokerage, investment, leasing, private equity sourcing, operations, construction, and asset management experience.
 He has been engaged by both plaintiff and defense attorneys.

 Asset, Property and Portfolio Management, Commercial Litigation, Development and Redevelopment, Insurance, and Realtor fiduciary matters.